 How Chronic Illness Changed The Scene

 Bearing these things in mind, now let’s jump to my early twenties.
 I’m living my best life at university, still embracing my more extroverted traits and genuinely enjoying the company of others, whilst doing my best to balance the need for alone time to recuperate.
 Things are good, I’m making it work.
-So naturally, my health decides to drastically decline and lead to a diagnosis of a long-term, energy-limiting chronic illness.
+So naturally, my health chooses this moment to drastically decline and lead to a diagnosis of a long-term, energy-limiting chronic illness.
 Don’t you just love it when that happens?

 From that point onwards, embracing the more extroverted parts of my personality became much more of an uphill battle.
-My baseline amount of energy per day was extremely compromised, and had to be rationed primarily on looking after myself and continuing my studies.
+My baseline amount of energy per day was extremely compromised, and mostly had to be rationed on looking after myself and continuing my studies.
 Often, I just didn’t have the energy to continue with my performative extraversion.
 I remember thinking that I just didn’t have the energy to ‘be me’; the me who I thought I was back then.

 For the first time, my introverted side was dominating my extroverted side, and I wasn’t challenging it.
 This energy-limiting chronic illness had forced me to stop and look inwardly into who I really was, and what I discovered was genuinely quite surprising.
 Even after my fluctuating health somewhat stabilised, I still found that I was inherently much more introverted than I’d ever really consciously ‘allowed’ myself to be.

-To be completely honest with you, accepting these new levels of introversion has been a challenge.
+As you might imagine, accepting these new levels of introversion has been a challenge.
 For the longest time, I thought that my health was preventing me from who I believed I was ‘meant’ to be: this social butterfly gallivanting through life doing all the things and becoming one of those defining people The Extrovert Ideal has taught us are capable of great accomplishments.
 Because of the way society portrays introverts and extroverts, I genuinely felt like I was less remarkable, that I was failing in some way for spending less energy projecting the impression of being an extrovert.
 I worried that accepting and embracing my introversion would mean compromising on my ambitions which, of course, hadn’t gone anywhere.

 The Turning Point